 HC assesses clinical trial protocols to evaluate participant protection and safety; reviews drug quality; assures institutional ethics committee review; verifies principal investigator qualifications; and monitors and reviews adverse drug reactions.

 HC also approves the sale or importation of drugs for use in clinical trials in Canada.

 HC’s scope of assessment includes clinical trials using:

-- Drugs not authorized for sale in Canada in development and in comparative bioavailability studies, and
+- Drugs not authorized for sale in Canada in development and comparative bioavailability studies, and

 - Marketed drugs where the proposed use of the drug for one of the following is different: indication(s) and clinical use; target patient populations(s); route(s) of administration; or dosage regimen(s).

-Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution or organization) to file a Clinical Trial Application (CTA) depending upon types of clinical trials.
+Thus, conducting clinical trials in Canada may require sponsors (individual, corporate body, institution, or organization) to file a Clinical Trial Application (CTA) depending upon the types of clinical trials.